Brown paper bag test

-The term is also used in reference to larger issues of class and social stratification and colorism within the African-American population.
+The term is also used in reference to larger issues of class and social stratification and colorism within the Black population.
 People were barred from having access to several public spaces and resources because of their darker complexion.

-The test was used at the entrance to social functions wherein a brown paper bag was stuck at the door and anyone who was darker than the bag was denied entry.

 Color discrimination

 Privilege has long been associated with skin tone in the African-American community, dating back to the era of slavery.
-Mixed-race children of white fathers were sometimes given privileges ranging from more desirable work, apprenticeships or formal education, to allocation of property or even freedom from enslavement.
-African Americans "contributed to colorism because they have benefited from the privilege of having a skin color closer to that of whites and have embraced the notion that privilege comes with having light skin in America".
+Mixed-race children of European American fathers were sometimes given privileges ranging from more desirable work, apprenticeships or formal education, to allocation of property or even freedom from enslavement.
+African Americans "contributed to colorism because they have benefited from the privilege of having a skin color closer to that of European Americans and have embraced the notion that privilege comes with having light skin in America".
 Lighter-skinned people were afforded certain social and economic advantages over darker-skinned people, even while suffering discrimination.
-According to Gordon, "light-skinned blacks formed exclusive clubs" after slavery was abolished in the United States.
+According to Gordon, "light-skinned blacks formed exclusive clubs" after African slavery was abolished in the United States.
 Some clubs were called "Blue Vein Societies", suggesting that if an individual's skin was light enough to show the blue cast of veins, they had more European ancestry (and, therefore, higher social standing).
 Such discrimination was resented by African Americans with darker complexions.
 According to Henry Louis Gates Jr., in his book The Future of the Race (1996), the practice of the brown paper bag test may have originated in New Orleans, Louisiana, where there was a substantial third class of free people of color dating from the French colonial era.
 The test was related to ideas of beauty, in which some people believed that lighter skin and more European features, in general, were more attractive.

 From 1900 until about 1950, "paper bag parties" are said to have taken place in neighborhoods of major American cities with a high concentration of African Americans.
 Many churches, fraternities, and nightclubs used the "brown paper bag" principle as a test for entrance.
 People at these organizations would take a brown paper bag and hold it against a person's skin.
 If a person was lighter than the bag, they were admitted.